 Not only do prepaid cards help you have more control over your finances, but they can even help increase your bank balance by making saving cash less of a challenge.

 However, they're certainly not for everyone.
 Prepaids offer few perks to those who are already good with money (unlike credit cards), so it's important to do your research and weigh up your options before deciding which option to go for.

-A new wave of prepaid cards have started appearing recently that are hooked up to nicely designed budgeting apps so you can turn saving cash into something vaguely fun… ok, we said vaguely!
+A new wave of prepaid cards (like Monzo) have started appearing recently that are hooked up to nicely designed budgeting apps so you can turn saving cash into something vaguely fun… ok, we said vaguely!

 What’s on this page?

 Prepaid cards don't work on credit, but rather you top it up with money from your bank account (or someone else's, if they're feeling particularly generous) and can only spend whatever cash is on the card.

 This means you'll always stay within budget, as unlike a credit card, you can't spend outside of your card balance – think of it like a pay-as-you-go credit card if you like.

 Prepaid cards work in exactly the same way as any debit or credit card, and are accepted as payment virtually everywhere – both online and in stores, restaurants, bars, you name it – and you can even withdraw cash with it at ATMs if you need to (although some charge you for this).